rutabakhda/stance-classification/README.md

 ### Install Eclipse, Gradle and the Required Eclipse-Plugins

 * Install the Eclipse IDE.
 * Install the Eclipse UIMA-Plugins.
-(Instruction can be found [here](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/blob/master/documentation/overview_and_setup.pdf))
+(Instruction can be found [here](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/blob/master/documentation/overview_and_setup.pdf) Chapter 3.1.2)
 * Install Gradle.

 ### Clone the required Repositories